Dataway¶

 $ systemctl stop dataway

-The method of installing directly on the host is no longer recommended, and new configuration items are also not supported to be configured via command-line parameters.
-If it is not possible to change the deployment method, it is suggested to manually modify the corresponding configurations after the installation (upgrade) is complete.
-For default configurations, please refer to the default configuration examples provided above.
+We no longer recommend host-based installations, and new configuration items are no longer supported via command-line parameters.
+If you cannot change the deployment method, it is suggested to manually modify the corresponding configurations after installation (upgrade).
+Default configurations are shown in the default configuration example above.

-When installing a host, you can inject the following environment variables into the installation command:
+When installing on a host, the following environment variables can be injected into the installation command:

 Env | Type | Required | Description | Example Value |